Best Internet Speeds for Working From Home 2025

 Backup Internet Options for Remote Workers

-There’s not much else that’s as frustrating as down internet during working hours.
-Or at any time, for that matter.
-But it happens, and it’ll happen again.
+There’s not much else that’s as frustrating as when your internet goes down, whether during working hours or any other time.
+But it happens.
 If your job relies on internet connectivity, you might want to consider a backup option.

-It might seem like overkill to have multiple internet providers in your home, but it would go a long way to provider peace of mind against any planned or unforeseen internet outages.
-Plus, if you’re running two internet connections, you can reserve one for your work and the other for anyone else in the household.
+It might seem like overkill to have multiple internet providers in your home, but it would provide peace of mind against any planned or unforeseen internet outages.
+Plus, if you’re running two internet connections, you can dedicate one for your work and the other for anyone else in the household.

 Earthlink offers its Wireless Home Internet service at reasonable rates.
 It runs off of 5G internet and requires a hotspot to access, which Earthlink provides.
-It’ll support a few connected devices and is a capable fail-safe should your other internet service go down.
+It can support a few connected devices and is a capable fail-safe should your other internet service go down.

 • Best internet protection